arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 # Azure Event Grid publishing
 We provide support for publishing Azure EventGrid, CloudEvents and custom events to a custom Azure Event Grid topics.
 This event publishing builds on top of the existing [`EventGridPublisherClient`](https://www.nuget.org/packages/Azure.Messaging.EventGrid/) that can either be added to the application's dependency container.
-The injected Azure clients is a great way to centrilize your Azure interaction in the startup code of your application.
+The injected Azure client is a great way to centralize your Azure interaction in the startup code of your application.
 Arcus enhances the existing Event Grid publisher with dependency tracking that can be build up to a full service-to-service correlation model.

 ## Installation